rcsoccersim/manual/source/soccerserver.rst

      - players cannot execute the next pointto until this cycle has passed
    * - point_to_duration
      - 20
-     - pointo continues automatically for up to this cycle
+     - point to continues automatically for up to this cycle
    * - port
      - 6000
      - player port number